Dolna Oryahovitsa

 Dolna Oryahovitsa (Долна Оряховица /bg/) is a town in northern Bulgaria, part of Gorna Oryahovitsa municipality, Veliko Tarnovo Province.

 Geography

-Dolna Oryahovitsa is situated on the coast of Yantra River, 10 kilometers South from Veliko Tarnovo, 3 kilometers north from Gorna Oryahovitsa, and 250 kilometers east from Bulgaria's capital Sofia.
+Dolna Oryahovitsa is situated on the coast of Yantra River, 10 kilometers south from Veliko Tarnovo, 3 kilometers north from Gorna Oryahovitsa, and 250 kilometers east from Bulgaria's capital Sofia.
 The climate in the area is warm during the summer, whereas the winters are cold.

 History

 The name of Dolna Oryahovitsa is mentioned in Turkish documents in the end of XVII and XVIII centuries.
-The town takes place in an old Slavic settlement, which was famous for its fertile agricultural lands.
+The town is located in an old Slavic settlement, which was famous for its fertile agricultural lands.
 Dolna Oryahovitsa becomes a town in 1985.
 During the Balkan wars, two men voluntarily participated in the Macedonian uprisings.